cucumber/docs/content/tutorial/getting-started-with-cucumber-jvm-in-five-minutes.md

 2. Select __New > File__

 3. Enter a name for your feature file, ensuring that you use the _.feature_ extension.
-For example, _hear/_shout.feature_
+For example, _hear_shout.feature_

 Files in this folder with an extension of _.feature_ are automatically recognised as feature files.
 Each feature file describes a single feature.